Lag (video games): Ping time

 Ping time, or simply ping, is the main measure of connection lag.
 Ping time is the network delay for a round trip between a player's client and the game server as measured with the ping utility or equivalent.
 Ping time is an average time measured in milliseconds (ms).
 The lower one's ping is, the lower the latency is and the less lag the player will experience.
 High ping and low ping are commonly used terms in online gaming, where high ping refers to a ping that causes a severe amount of lag; while any level of ping may cause lag, severe lag is usually indicated by a ping of over 100 ms. This usage is a gaming cultural colloquialism and is not commonly found or used in professional computer networking circles.

 Some factors that might particularly affect ping include: communication protocol used, Internet throughput (connection speed), the quality of a user's Internet service provider and the configuration of firewalls.
 Ping is also affected by geographical location.
-For instance, if someone is in India, playing on a server located in the United States, the distance between the two is greater than it would be for players located within the US, and therefore it takes longer for data to be transmitted, resulting at 20,000 km (half way around the Earth) in a ping of 133 ms. However, the amount of packet-switching and network hardware in between the two computers is often more significant.
+For instance, if someone is in India, playing on a server located in the United States, the distance between the two is greater than it would be for players located within the US, and therefore it takes longer for data to be transmitted, resulting at 20,000 km (halfway around the Earth) in a ping of 133 ms. However, the amount of packet-switching and network hardware in between the two computers is often more significant.
 For instance, wireless network interface cards must modulate digital signals into radio signals, which is often more costly than the time it takes an electrical signal to traverse a typical span of cable.
 As such, lower ping can result in faster Internet download and upload rates.